 But if you were like us, and wanted to get back home at a “normal” hour to relax before work the next day you’ll want to hit the road around 5:00pm.

-Since we lived just an hour and a half away, however, we had a genius idea!
+Since we lived just an hour and a half away at the time, however, (in Fort Lauderdale) we had a genius idea!
 We stopped at The Fish House on our drive north to get some seafood to go.
 They were nice enough to provide a bag of ice to put our local Florida scallops on ice for our drive.
 It took everything in me not to also buy some shrimp.

 Shrimp from the Florida Keys is yummmmmy.
 (But Dan cooks scallops wonderfully so it won the internal mental struggle between the two options.)